radicle-dev/radicle.xyz/_guides/seeder.md

 <https://app.radicle.xyz>, it needs to respond to HTTPS requests.
 To do this,
 we recommend using [Caddy][caddy].

-Start by installing `caddy`; most linux distributions have a package you can install.
+Start by installing `caddy`; most Linux distributions have a package you can install.
 If you are using Debian or Ubuntu, you can run:

     apt-get install caddy